HenrikEckermann/donders_r/slides/PITCHME.md

 +++

+@snap[north]
+Homework
+@snapend

+@snap[mid text-center text-05]
+1. Take a look at the [Tidyverse coding style guide](https://style.tidyverse.org/files.html).
+2. Download the [script](https://raw.githubusercontent.com/HenrikEckermann/donders_r/master/donders_course/R/basics.R) and try to understand the content.
+3. Then, create 3 vectors: A logical, a character and a numeric one that have an equal length of 5.
+4. Create a list that contains all the vectors.
+5. Take one of the vectors and select:
+   - the last element
+   - all except the first element
+6. Then take the list and select:
+   - the first element as a list
+   - the second element of the third element in the list.
+@snapend

+---

+@snap[mid]
+#### Session 3

+@snap[mid dtext text-07]
+Import data and how to work with dataframes
+@snapend

+Note:

++++

 @snap[west span-45 text-center]
 #### What are data frames?
 @snapend

 @snap[east span-45 text-center text-07]
 - THE data structure for most tabular data
+- row and columns
 - columns are vectors of the same length
 @snapend